cda-tum/mqt-dasqa/README.md

 6. Add examples on how to use the package in another program

 7. Increase test coverage, notably on edge cases.
 For instance, the designer module has a considerable amount of if-else statement which would be good to be tested.
+Probably, an AI unit test case generator or analyzers, i.e: [Pynguin—PYthoN General UnIt test geNerator](https://pynguin.readthedocs.io/en/latest/) could be used to generate test cases.

 8. Refactor Frequency class.
 Frequency class can be refactored to make the functions leaner and more testable.